tom-ricci/octobox/README.md

 # Octobox
-An opinionated Typescript framework with Tailwind, filesystem routing, page animations, and more out of the box.
+### Stop scaffolding.
+Start coding.
+Octobox is a configuration-less Typescript framework for building React apps.
+Forget having to spend time configuring linters, CSS frameworks, routing, SEO, and more with Octobox.
+Just run `npx create-octobox-app`, answer a few questions, and let Octobox take care of the rest for you.

 # Features
-* Typescript Support
+* Client-side filesystem routing
+* Server-side static routing
+* Page transition animations
 * Tailwind CSS
-* Dynamic filesystem routing with React Router
-* Page transition animations with Framer Motion
-* Static filesystem routing
+* Sass
 * Miscellaneous hooks
 * GitHub Pages support
+* ESLint and Stylelint support
+* SEO
-* No configuration needed
+* No configuration needed (although it's there if you want it)

-# Install
+# Setup
-To use this template, run `npx create-octobox-app`.
+To create an Octobox app, run `npx create-octobox-app`.
 > Occasionally, Windows users may experience JScript errors trying to run the creator.
 To fix this, reassign your .js file association from JScript to Node.js

 # Usage
-### Styles
-Tailwind is preconfigured and imported, to use it all you need to do is add CSS classes to components.
-It's set up to use Dark Mode via classes.
-To build Sass, use `npm run buildsass`.
-To daemonize this process, use `npm run sass`.
-The Sass daemon is initalized on startup so you don't have to use this if you run the development server, though.

 ### Routing

-#### Static Routing
+#### Static (Server-Side) Routing
-Simply place your static HTML files inside `/public`.
-Since GitHub Pages supports static routing by default, nothing is required to make this work.
+Simply place your static HTML files inside `public`.
+That's it.

-Static routes will be preferred over dynamic routes, so if a static route and dynamic route are the same, the static content will load instead of the dynamic content.

-#### Dynamic Routing
+#### Dynamic (Client-Side) Routing
 Components in the `src/pages` directory are associated with paths based on their name and location.
 Only default exports are used.

 Files named `Index.tsx` or `Index.jsx` inside a directory will load similar to `index.html` files, with the route being the route of the directory.